 Yes, like in last year’s Assassin’s Creed, you also have a pet eagle here.
 You can use Ikaros to survey your surroundings from the air, and also locate certain items such as treasure chests when you are raiding enemy locations such as fortresses, for example.

-Like its predecessor, Assassin’s Creed Odyssey has many locations such as caves, fortresses and important people’s houses which you can assault.
-In order to “clear” these locations, you might have to kill captains or other high-ranking enemies, as well as loot chests and collect other items.
+Like its predecessor Assassin’s Creed Origins, Assassin’s Creed Odyssey has many locations such as caves, fortresses and important people’s houses which you can assault.
+In order to “clear” these locations, you have to kill captains or other high-ranking enemies, as well as loot chests and collect other items.